tyson-swetnam/cyverse-focus-forum/PITCHME.md

 A data science workbench allows you to:

-- Work in your preferred environment, languages, and libraries <!-- .element: class="fragment" -->
+- Work in your preferred environment, languages, and libraries
 - Select the tools you want to use
-- Write in a computational notebook  <!-- .element: class="fragment" -->
+- Write in a computational notebook
-  - Python, R, C++, Matlab, Spark, etc. <!-- .element: class="fragment" -->
+  - Python, R, C++, Matlab, Spark, etc.

 +++

 Popular Data Science Software